Customer query goes to the heart of some key distinctions among wild Pacific salmon species

 Does it depend on where it lives and what it eats compared with the other kinds?

-This table shows how wild salmon rank species we offer rank, per 3.5 oz (100 g) serving.
+This table shows the fat and omega-3 content of the wild salmon species we offer, per 3.5 oz (100 g) serving.
 These are averages, because the nutrient content of individual salmon will vary within each species, depending on the year and their harvest location:

-Click here to see additional comparative nutrition data... you will find full Nutrition Facts under the Nutrition Info tab located on each product page in our Web store.
+Click here to our Seafood Nutrition Chart to see comparative nutrition data for select seafood species ... you will find product-specific data under the Nutrition & Ingredients tab of each product page in our Web store.

 Omega-3 fatty acids can be thought of as the “anti-freeze” of the fat world, because these polyunsaturated fats remain fluid in fish that swim frigid ocean waters